Abhijeet-Singh-MUN/CS3766-lizard_robot/README.md

 - Overall the code may face problems becasue integration with a arduino board is required.
 - implementation in arduino because limitations in availability of open-source robo dog code.

-- possible urdf, and inverse kinematics file separately attached for reference.
+# Reference urdf, and reference inverse kinematic, and header file separately attached (src\Reference_URDF_&_INVERSE KINEMATICS)for quick interpretation of arduino implementation to urdf format,  It is not the actual implementation.

 ## Project Overview
 This project modifies OpenCat's quadruped platform into a biologically-inspired lizard robot through targeted inverse kinematics and control system adaptations.
 Key implementations include: